 - Decrease tooth sensitivity

-- Control pain caused by decay
+- Control dental pain

 - Improve overall oral hygiene